ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     When the domain's status on the Overview page changes from *Pending* to *Active*, you can use the `dig <your_domain_name> ns` command to verify that the IBM Cloud name servers have taken effect.
     {:tip}

-**Notes:** repeat below steps for UK region and US region

-## Traget IBM Cloud CLI for your cluster and login IBM Cloud Registry
+## Target IBM Cloud CLI for your cluster and login IBM Cloud Registry correspondingnly
 {: #prep_steps}

+IBM Cloud CLI is working environment for Kuberetes cluster, different context of CLI for different Kuberetes cluster.
+Ensure to work with the resources within cluster context for specific Kubernetes cluster, such as deployment, services, pod, etc..

+**Notes:** Don't switch IBM Cloud CLI context until needed resources configured for your specific Kubernetes cluster.
+Since there are different clusters across multiple regions, repeat this step for clusters one by one which contain the applications being as the targets to receive distributed requests from load balancer.

 ### Login IBM Cloud CLI and set context for kubenetes cluster in your CLI
 1. Get the command to set the environment variable and download the Kubernetes configuration files.